 If you’re an outdoors runner who needs to remain aware of their surroundings but would still like to enjoy some background music, get the unique AfterShokz Trekz Air.
-Technically, they’re not earbuds; they’re bone-conducting headphones that use vibrations, so you feel bass instead of hearing it.
+Technically, they’re not earbuds; they’re bone-conduction headphones that use vibrations, so you feel bass instead of hearing it.
 By sitting on your temples, they leave your ears wide open so you can hear everything around you.

 They have a comfortable design and they don’t sit inside, on, or over your ears, so you barely feel them.
 Their around-the-head design with over-ear hooks makes them quite stable for sports, however, you might have to re-position them a bit from time to time.

 If you’re looking for truly wireless in-ears at a great price, get the SoundPeats TrueFree.
-They may not be as sweat-proof as the JBL Endurance Sprint and do not have the battery life of the Ankers.
-However, they’re surprisingly well-designed for the price, with a solid yet lightweight build that stays put in your ears once you find your perfect fit.
+Their battery doesn’t last as long as that of the Anker Soundcore Spirit X, but they’re surprisingly well-designed for the price.
+They have a solid yet lightweight build that stays put in your ears once you find your perfect fit.
 They sound decent and pack thumping bass, which makes them great for EDM and hip-hop.
 They also achieve very good isolation performance, helping you get in the zone.